Earn your bachelors degree in Criminology and Criminal Justice at Lindenwood University's College of Science, Technology, and Health.

 Contact the Lindenwood University Criminology and Criminal Justice Program

-For more information about the Lindenwood University criminology and criminal justice program, contact Pernell Witherspoon, Division Director of Anthropology and Criminology and Criminal Justice at firstname.lastname@example.org (636) 949-4987 or Billi Patzius, Associate Dean of Behavioral Sciences at email@example.com (636) 949-4511
+For more information about the Lindenwood University criminology and criminal justice program, contact Pernell Witherspoon, Department Head of the Department of Criminology and Criminal Justice at firstname.lastname@example.org (636) 949-4987 or Billi Patzius, Program Coordinator at email@example.com (636) 949-4511.